kataw/kataw/test/__snapshot__/parser/statements/do-while/gen/with_unclosed_array/catch_x007b_try.md

 ✖ Missing an opening parentheses - '( - start: 9, end: 11
 ✖ Property definition expected.
 Did you mean to use a ':'? - start: 15, end: 15
 ✖ ',' expected - start: 15, end: 15
-✖ The parser expected to find a '}' to match the '{' token here - start: 15, end: 15

 ```